Superhoben/MD-simulation-CDIO/index.rst

   :width: 500
   :align: center

 The temperature for the NVT simulation is aroud 500 K throughout the simulation, which it should be since it is an constant temperature simulation.
-We see some larger variation in temperature at the very beginning of the simulation from the interactiomn with the heat bath.
+We see some larger variation in temperature at the very beginning of the simulation from the interaction with the heat bath.

 .. image:: images/NVT_Cu_validation_test_temperature.png
   :width: 500